- Placement Details

 Features and location

-The Work Place Learning (WPL) courses are coordinated by the WPL course coordinator.
-The placements for biomedical science students occur in hospitals, clinical trial centres, pharmaceutical and biotechnology companies, and medical research institutes.
+Placement opportunities for biomedical science students include clinical settings, clinical trial centres, pharmaceutical and biotechnology companies, and medical research institutes.

-The structured placements for biomedical science students in clinical settings are most likely to be located in the Brisbane metropolitan area, can range from 2-3 weeks to 8-10 weeks duration, and are often undertaken full-time on week days.
-The following are examples of industry placements undertaken by biomedical science students in 2013 and 2014:
+The structured placements for biomedical science students in clinical settings are generally 10 weeks duration, undertaken full-time on week days.
+The following are examples of clinical placements undertaken by biomedical science students in 2020:

 - Cardiac Diagnostics Unit, Princess Alexandra Hospital, Brisbane